-Away from his legal practice, he has taught Political Science at Long Beach City College, focusing on California Politics, and served on the City of Long Beach Community Development Commission.
-He also was Vice Chair of the City-commissioned Ethics Task Force that developed a Code of Ethics for Long Beach City employees, as well as elected and appointed City officials.
+Away from his legal practice, he has taught political science at Long Beach City College, focusing on California politics, and served on the City of Long Beach Community Development Commission.
+He also was Vice-Chair of the City-commissioned Long Beach Ethics Task Force that developed a Code of Ethics for Long Beach City employees, as well as elected and appointed officials.

 He holds a law degree from the University of Santa Clara and a Bachelor of Science degree in political science from California State University, Long Beach.

-Born in Los Angeles and raised in Gardena, Mario Cordero is a classical music pianist, playing since the age of 8, and also expresses himself through poetry.
+Born in Los Angeles and raised in Gardena, Mario Cordero is a classically trained pianist, playing since the age of 8, and also expresses himself through poetry.
 He moved to Long Beach in 1974 when he married Long Beach native Gloria (Duron) Cordero.
 The couple, who still reside in Long Beach, have two children.
 Mrs. Cordero has an impressive history of public service in Long Beach and heads Cordero & Associates, a Long Beach-based public affairs firm.
 She currently serves on the Long Beach Board of Water Commissioners.
-Their daughter, Celine, is also a lawyer, and son, Mario Andres, is an educator at St. John Bosco High School.
+Their daughter, Celine, is also a lawyer, and son, Mario Andres, is an educator at St. John Bosco High School in Bellflower.